luckpp/microservices-tickets/auth/README.md

 - when running the command above start a test runner called **Jest** (Jest is the library that we will use to execute tests inside of our project); as a consequence, Jest will do the following steps:
   - start an in-memory copy of MongoDB (no MOngoDB should be installed)
   - start up our `express` app
-  - use **supertest** library to make fake requests tou our express app
+  - use **supertest** library to make fake requests tou our express app (that is why we need to expose the app)
   - run assertions to make sure the requests did the right thing

 Install the following packages as dev dependencies: